log1cs/Unlock845/README.md

 **Attention: If you are Windows 7/8.1 users then use the W7_W8.1 version**

-**Head to Releases if you want to download this program!**
+**Head to Releases if you want to download this script**

-You can extract it in where you wanted to.
+You can extract it everywhere you wanted to.
 (Huge thanks to [vvanloc](https://github.com/vvanloc) for making this)

 **Preparation**

-- Your phone's KDZ
+- Your phone's KDZ (My suggestion: better use a KDZ that ends with 30x in the file name. x here stands for firmware level, and it could be a,b,c,d,e,f,g,h.
+There might be a newer firmware in the future, but it doesn't matter anyways.)
 - Windows PC
 - A cable with data transfer